 If all of the above criteria have been met, CIC will issue an open work valid for 1 year or for the duration of the parent or guardian’s work permit.
 The work permit will allow the dependent child to work for any employer in the province in which the parent or guardian works (Alberta or Ontario).

 The Pilot Project is currently applicable to Alberta and Ontario only, and will be in effect from July 1, 2009 to June 30, 2010 inclusive.
-For further information and updates regarding participation of other provinces or future extensions to the Pilot Project, please contact the Bomza Law Group.
+For further information and updates regarding participation of other provinces or future extensions to the Pilot Project, please contact PricewaterhouseCoopers Immigration Law LLP.

 Posted by Melodie Hughes » 3 Comments